 She has worked extensively over many years with Perth Festival, and in 2016 was Designer and Artistic Associate to Nigel Jamieson on the opening event HOME, and again in 2017 and 2019 on BOORNA WAANGINY: THE TREES SPEAK.
 In 2017 and 2018, she was also cultural translator and designer for UK artist Amy Sharrock's Perth Festival iteration for THE MUSEUM OF WATER.
 She was Head of Design at the West Australian Academy of Performing Arts, and she continues to lecture there.

-Zoë’s theatre credits include: THE RETURN (Malthouse Theatre); THE SMALLEST STAGE (Perth Festival); THE TEMPEST, YORK (Black Swan State Theatre Company); BESIDE (WAYTCO); HECATE (Yirra Yaakin/Black Swan); BLACK BRASS (Perth Festival/Belvoir); THE LIFE OF GALILEO (Belvoir); CLOUDSTREET (Malthouse/Black Swan); PICNIC AT HANGING ROCK (Malthouse, Barbican); PLAINSONG, AWAY, COPENHAGEN, THE UNEXPECTED MAN, THE CARNIVORES, UNCLE VANYA, THE CRUCIBLE, JANDAMARRA, SIGNS OF LIFE, XENIDES AND THE CHERRY ORCHARD (Black Swan); and the remount of THE IMPORTANCE OF BEING EARNEST (Malthouse) which she originally designed for the Barbican BITE Festival (London) and the Brisbane Powerhouse.
+Zoë’s theatre credits include: THE RETURN (Malthouse Theatre); THE SMALLEST STAGE (Perth Festival); THE TEMPEST, YORK (Black Swan State Theatre Company); BESIDE (WAYTCO); HECATE (Yirra Yaakin/Black Swan); BLACK BRASS (Perth Festival/Belvoir); THE LIFE OF GALILEO (Belvoir); CLOUDSTREET (Malthouse/Black Swan); PICNIC AT HANGING ROCK (Malthouse, Barbican); OIL, PLAINSONG, AWAY, COPENHAGEN, THE UNEXPECTED MAN, THE CARNIVORES, UNCLE VANYA, THE CRUCIBLE, JANDAMARRA, SIGNS OF LIFE, XENIDES AND THE CHERRY ORCHARD (Black Swan); and the remount of THE IMPORTANCE OF BEING EARNEST (Malthouse) which she originally designed for the Barbican BITE Festival (London) and the Brisbane Powerhouse.

 Zoë’s opera credits include: Tom Waits’ and William Burroughs’ THE BLACK RIDER (Malthouse Theatre and Victorian Opera) for which she was nominated Best Costume, Helpmann Awards; THE FLYING DUTCHMAN (New Zealand Opera); ELEKTRA (Western Australian Opera/Thin Ice); and costume design for LA FANCIULLA DEL WEST (Opera Australia/Opera Conference).